Skanda02/DSA_LAB/README.md

 ## 4. Develop a program in c for converting an infix expression to postfix expression

 Program should support for both parenthesized and free parenthesized expression with the operators: `+, -, *, /, %, $, ^` and `alphanumeric operands`.

+---

+## 5. Develop a Program in c for the following stack Applications

+a. `Evaluation of suffix expression` with single digit operands and operators: +, -, *, ^, %
+b. `Solving Tower of Hanoi` problem with n disks

+---